ETAP 623 Fall 2020 Design Project Agenda

 MOD 1: Register with the Wiki so that you can edit

-- Create a personal portfolio page which will end up serving as your planning document: Go to the class' homepage (if you get lost click navigation button TO CREATE: Current Classes to find your class home page), add your name on the list of members, mark your name as a link to a new page (i.e. put it in "[[ ]]"), click "save" to save the page.
+2) Create a personal portfolio page which will serve as your planning document recording your design process.
+Go to the class' homepage on KNILT (click navigation button TO CREATE: Current Classes to find your class home page), add your name on the list of members, mark your name as a link to a new page (i.e. put it in "[[ ]]"), click "save" to save the page.
 Then your name will be shown in red in the page.
 Click your name to start to create your page.
-You may use this page Jane Wilde portfolio as a template to set up your personal portfolio page.
-Click Edit on the top of this page, select all the text, copy, go to your own page, paste and then change the name to yours, save.In your page, please try using headings, bulletin lists, pictures.
+You may use this page Project Portfolio Page Template as a template to set up your personal portfolio page.
+Click Edit on the top of this page, select all the text, copy, go to your own page, paste and then change the name to yours, save.In your page, please try using headings, bulletin lists, pictures using the toolbar.

 Questions?
-If you have any questions about this project and wiki use, please report in HELP in BlackBoard.
+If you have any questions about this project and wiki use, ask in the Help Forum in BlackBoard.
 You should check if your questions have already been raised and answered.
+Also check https://www.mediawiki.org/wiki/Special:MyLanguage/Help:Contents.

 - Make sure that you have an outline of sub-headings on your page.